Sceptre/sceptre/docs/_source/docs/stack_config.rst

 role_arn
 ~~~~~~~~
+* Resolvable: No
+* Can be inherited from StackGroup: Yes
+* Inheritance strategy: Overrides parent if set

 The ARN of a `CloudFormation Service Role`_ that is assumed by CloudFormation
 to create, update or delete resources.

 iam_role
 ~~~~~~~~
+* Resolvable: No
+* Can be inherited from StackGroup: Yes
+* Inheritance strategy: Overrides parent if set

 This is the IAM Role ARN that **Sceptre** should *assume* using AWS STS when executing any actions on the Stack.